Obada-gh/Code102-reading-notes/README.md

 as you see in the photo there is a fixed mindeset which mean the opposite of the growth mindset to keep yourself in a growth mindset you must:

-*foucs
+* foucs.
-*face the challenges
+* face the challenges.
-*learn from your mistaks.
+* learn from your mistaks.